The Great Inflation of the 1970s and 80s

 Back then, there were several factors that played into it, low unemployment, the removal of the gold standard (the monetary system in which a currency is backed by gold), but energy prices pushed things to their limit.

-In 1973 the price of oil nearly quadrupled when the Organization of the Petroleum Exporting Countries’ (OPEC) enforced an oil embargo on the west for supporting Israel in the Yom Kippur War.
+In 1973, the price of oil nearly quadrupled when members of the Organization of the Petroleum Exporting Countries (OPEC) enforced an oil embargo on the U.S. and other countries that supported Israel in the Yom Kippur War.
 There was a series of knock-on effects that caused inflation and stagnation to swell.
 Then, the Iranian Revolution at the end of the decade sent oil prices surging again.

 The high interest rate made getting ahead almost impossible, says Mike Drak, who was a banker at the time.
 He remembers his mortgage rate was 17.5% at the time.